Affinity Photo

 The Tone Mapping persona is an interesting addition to the program, allowing users to work with true 32-bit HDR (high dynamic range) images combined from several bracketed source images or to create an HDR-like effect from a single image.

-For some reason I don’t understand, working with masks in this persona is not as simple as it could or should be.
+Unfortunately, the Tone Mapping persona suffers from the same masking issues found in the Develop persona.
 It’s easy enough to work with a brush to mask out specific areas to apply localized effects, and it’s easy enough to apply a gradient to an image to emulate the effect of a graduated filter.

-Yet gradient masks and brush masks are treated like separate entities, and you can’t edit a gradient mask with a brush.
-For example, if you want to correct the sky only to bring out interesting details in clouds but there is an object in the foreground that intersects with the horizon, the gradient mask would be applied to it as well as there’s no way to remove it from the masked area.
+Yet gradient masks and brush masks are treated as separate entities, and you can’t edit a gradient mask with a brush.
+For example, if you want to correct the sky only to bring out interesting details in clouds, but there is an object in the foreground that intersects with the horizon, the gradient mask will be applied to it, too, because there’s no way to adjust it.

 Reasons Behind My Ratings